 - ⅓ cup maple syrup or up to a ½ cup if desired

 - ½ teaspoon ground ginger

 - 2 -3 tablespoons cacoa nibs or mini chocolate chips

-To make frosting: In a medium bowl, whip palm shortening for about 30 second.
+- In a medium bowl, whip palm shortening for about 30 seconds.
 Then add pumpkin, maple syrup, vanilla extract, and spices.
 Mix until fully combined.

 To assemble cake: